 Ultimately, you should aim to have about two reach schools (tough, but possible for you to get in), three on-target schools (reasonable chance), and two safety schools (very strong likelihood that you'll get accepted).
 You may apply to more, but it's not advisable to send out applications to 20+ schools to see which ones stick.
 It's more important to figure out the question of institutional fit up front, rather than stressing out in April about which college to choose.

 If you can, you should definitely visit your colleges of interest in person.
 Just walking around the grounds, checking out the buildings, and feeling the general vibe of a school can help you figure out if it's somewhere you'd like to spend four years of your life.
+It also gives you the chance to ask current students any questions you might have about the community.

 Most high schools allow their students three or four excused absences to take campus visits.
-You can take tours over the summer too, but you'll get a more realistic sense of the school if you go when students are there, and classes are in session.
+You can take tours over the summer too, but you'll get a more realistic sense of the school if you go when students are there and classes are in session.

 You can usually sign up for campus tours on the school websites, and sometimes you can arrange to stay overnight in a dorm or meet with school officials.
-Some admissions officers keep track of your "demonstrated interest," so having your name on campus visit records could ultimately be helpful for your application too.
+Some admissions officers also keep track of your "demonstrated interest," so having your name on campus visit records could ultimately be helpful for your application, too.

 Now that you have a sense of the planning and preliminary steps that go into applying to college, let's review the actual requirements of most college applications.
 This application contains all the information, like test scores and extracurriculars, that summarizes your high school work.
 We'll go over each part, as well as some strategies for keeping track of everything.